orion-junkins/adam-gpt/README.md

 7. Participate in the review process and address any feedback or comments provided by the maintainers.
 8. Once your pull request is approved, it will be merged into the main repository.

-Please note that by contributing to AdamGPT, you agree that your contributions will be licensed under the project's license (See License section).
+Please note that by contributing to AdamGPT, you agree that your contributions will be licensed under the project's license (mentioned in the next section).

-## Future Option
 ## License

 AdamGPT is released under the [MIT License](https://opensource.org/license/mit/).
 You are free to use, modify, and distribute this software for personal or commercial purposes.
 However, please review the license file for more details and ensure compliance with the license terms.